hashicorp/field-workshops-terraform/instructor-guides/sentinel_for_terraform_INSTRUCTOR_GUIDE.md

 ## Creating Instruqt Invites
 Once you've gotten an invite to the HashiCorp organization you can create temporary invite links for your students.
 You can create separate invites for each track or a single invite for both of them.

 1. Click on the **Invites** tab under https://play.instruqt.com/hashicorp.
-Note that you must be have the Content Contributor role within the Instruqt HashiCorp organization to create invites.
+Note that you must have the Content Contributor role within the Instruqt HashiCorp organization to create invites.
 If you don't have that, see this [link](https://hashicorp.atlassian.net/wiki/spaces/SCESS/pages/2229403888/Instruqt+Access+and+Usage#Instruqt-Access).
 2. Click on the **Create** button to create a new invite.
 3. Create a descriptive title such as "Acme Sentinel Workshop".
 4. Select the tracks you want to make available.
 If you begin typing "Sentinel", the right tracks will show up in the filtered list.